richk1/HelloWorldRUI/README.md

 }
 ````
 Note
-* the Splat "Locater..." line magically connects
-the Views and ViewModels.
-I've seen various other incarnations of this line, but
-this is the one that worked for me.
+* The Splat "Locater..." line magically connects the Views and ViewModels.
+I've seen various other incarnations of this line, but this is the one that worked for me.
-* Editorial Warning: This line of code is apparently an example of the 'service
-locater' design pattern, which amongst the computer science 'in crowd' is almost
-as uncool as using 'goto' statements.
-(You'll find muted apologies for using it in various ReactiveUI documentation.)
-I'm not sure if there's a good alternative to this that could be used,
-but I expect the ReactiveUI developers will switch to something else if they
-can find or think up something better.
+* Splat is ReactiveUI's built-in dependency inversion container.
+When I first tried ReactiveUI I was unfamiliar with the concepts of Dependency Injection/Inversion of Control and the various frameworks that help implement them.
+Apparently ReactiveUI supports overriding Splat with other popular DI implementations, but I myself haven't tried that yet.

 #### File: MainWindow.xaml